 Start slowly with solids.
 Nurse your baby first to make sure they get the best food possible mom's milk!
 Solid foods are in addition to breast milk.
 Start with only a teaspoon of rice cereal diluted with a tablespoon or so of breast milk or formula.
 The baby may sit in a high chair or on someone's lap.
 Use a small spoon and put it inside the baby's lips so she can suck on the food.
 The first few attempts will be messy.
 The baby's tongue will thrust and push the food out and it takes time for them to learn to move the food to the back of their throat to swallow it.
 Learning to eat solids is a gradual process.
 As the baby's desire for more food increases, you can add more.

 Try one new food at a time, waiting about a week between new foods.
 If they develop an allergy or become upset, you will know what food to eliminate.
 Other foods to introduce are strained, pureed, mashed cooked vegetables, fruit, meat, and mashed beans.
 The American Academy of Pediatrics recommends exclusive breastfeeding for the first six months with no additional solids.
-A further recommendation is breastfeeding for a year or longer so far as mom and baby agree.
+A further recommendation is breastfeeding for two years or longer so far as mom and baby agree.

 Nursing beyond the first year (also known as extended breastfeeding) is normal, healthy, and common in many countries.

 Nursing an older baby is completely different than nursing a younger one.
 The older baby is far more efficient and has less need to use you as a pacifier.
 A toddler will nurse less often, maybe every four or five hours.
 They will climb on your lap, nurse a few minutes for thirst or comfort, and then jump down and return to playing.
 There will be longer sessions of nursing that typically occur at bed and nap times.
 Though typically, they are too busy exploring the world around them to sit still for a long nursing session.